North Carolina Man Fleeing Police Swims Into Ocean, Gets Chased By Shark

 As you can guess, Surf City is called Surf City for a reason (hint: it’s on the ocean), and there aren’t a lot of places to run.
 Lacking any better ideas, police say, Kingsbury ran onto the beach and into the water.
 Then he started swimming.

-At this point it bears wondering what Kingsbury hoped to accomplish by swimming for it.
+At this point, it bears wondering what Kingsbury hoped to accomplish by swimming for it.
 Did he think he’d swim to Bermuda and just lay low until things died down?
 Perhaps he thought the cops would congratulate him for thinking outside the box and just let him go?

 Zachary Taylor Kingsbury, of Lynnwood, Wash. was arrested today in Surf City after fleeing into the ocean from police, prompting 4-hr search pic.twitter.com/62lDWZ4mZ1